 As the name suggests, short-term disability is meant to cover temporary conditions.
 For most policies in Missouri, benefits typically last for a maximum of 26 weeks, or about six months.
 This period is intended to give you time to recover from a serious illness, injury, or surgery without the immediate pressure of returning to work.
 If your condition is expected to keep you out of work for longer than 26 weeks, you may need to look into applying for long-term disability benefits, which is a separate process with different requirements.

-Are Your Benefits Taxable?
+Are Your Disability Benefits Taxable?

 Whether or not you have to pay taxes on your short-term disability benefits depends on who paid the policy premiums.
 It’s a simple rule: if you paid the premiums yourself using after-tax dollars, your benefits are generally not taxable.
 However, if your employer paid the premiums for you, the benefits you receive are considered taxable income.
 If you and your employer split the cost of the premiums, you would pay taxes on the portion of the benefit that corresponds to your employer’s contribution.
 You can usually find this information on your pay stub or by asking your HR department.